Skip to main content

 You can access Bitrise virtual machines from behind a private network or a firewall.
 To do so, allowlist our build machine IP addresses in your network.

 Our datacenters are behind a set of public static IP addresses, with the virtual machines having their own internal subnets behind these addresses.
-Depending on your company security policy, you may need to allowlist the public IP addresses to be able to access the build machine: IP addresses for the Bitrise build machines
+Depending on your company security policy, you may need to allowlist the public IP addresses to be able to access the build machine: IP address ranges for the Bitrise build machines.

-Similarly, the Bitrise website and its background workers are accessible at a set of static IP addresses.
-Allowlisting these addresses can ensure you can still receive build status updates or that Bitrise can access the bitrise.yml file: IP addresses for the Bitrise website of your app.
+Similarly, the Bitrise background workers powering app.bitrise.io UI and related control plane, configuration management, signaling to your services are accessible at a set of static IP addresses.
+Allowlisting these addresses can ensure you can still receive build status updates or that Bitrise can access the bitrise.yml file: IP address ranges for Bitrise backend workers of your app.

 For most users, who host their repositories on cloud-based service providers, there is no need for any network configuration to be able to use Bitrise.
-All we need is permission to access the repository and for that, an SSH key is enough.
+All we need is permission to access the repository and for that, an SSH key or an access token is enough.

 However, your company security policy might not allow unknown and unauthorized IP addresses to communicate with the servers where your code is being stored - either on your own datacenter or in a private cloud.
 In that case, Bitrise won’t work unless the relevant IP addresses are added to your allow list.